 If you plant passion fruit in the late winter or early spring, you have a good chance of getting fruit in autumn.
 If you aren't concerned about getting fruit, you can plant the vine any time of year, but autumn is probably best.

-The plants grow best in 60- to 80-percent relative humidity.
+- Sunlight: The plants grow best in 60 to 80 percent relative humidity.
 They need to be in full sun, but they will tolerate a little shade, and they may need to be shaded in very hot, sunny weather.

 How to Propagate Passion Fruit

-You can grow passion fruit plants from cuttings.
-Select a 6-inch segment of new wood (which grows faster than old wood), remove the lower leaves and set the base in a pot filled with sand or sandy soil after first dipping it in root-growth hormone to stimulate growth.
+You can grow passion fruit plants from seeds (as described above) or cuttings.
+Select a 6-inch tip cutting of new growth (which grows faster than old growth), remove the lower leaves and set the base in a pot filled with sand or sandy soil after first dipping it in root-growth hormone to stimulate growth.
 Put the pot in a greenhouse or a similar warm place and keep the soil moist but not wet.
-It helps to cover the pot with plastic to keep the humidity high.
-Roots take about 90 days to develop.
+It helps to cover the pot with plastic to keep the humidity high, but make sure not to place the pot in direct sun.
+Roots take 30 to 90 days to develop.

 How to Winterize Passion Fruit

-Passion fruit can survive outdoors in temperatures as cold as 32 degrees Fahrenheit but not much colder.
+Passion fruit vines can survive outdoors in the hardiness zones that are species-specific to the plant you have.
 When winter comes, increase the mulch layer around the base of the plant to 2 inches in thickness to protect the roots from the cold.
 If you have potted plants, take them indoors.

 How to Harvest Passion Fruit